Does A Darwinian Evolution Have The potential To Generate Average-Sized Functional Enzymes?

 Here the overall probability of generating a gene coding for a specific enzyme of 150 amino acid residuals with fewer than 3x1043 mutations or tries is less than one chance in 3 billion trillion trillion.

-If a Darwinian evolution does not have the potential to generate genes coding for specific enzymes of 101 and 150 amino acid residuals, it does not have the potential to generate genes coding for specific average-sized functional enzymes.
+The number of mutations ever existent in a Darwinian evolution is insufficient, by many orders of magnitude, in exploring sequence space.
+Natural selection cannot select for genes that were never generated.
+Since an unplanned Darwinian evolution does not have the potential to generate genes coding for specific enzymes of 101 and 150 amino acid residuals, it does not have the potential to generate those genes coding for specific average-sized functional enzymes associated with metabolism, reproduction, macroevolution, and the origin of species.
+Thinking that it does have the potential is illogical, irrational, and unscientific.

 Endnotes: